doctorwidget/volta/doc/compojure.rst

 you can specify each route based on a few key pieces of data:

 #.
 The HTTP request method
 #.
-A glob-style string (sadly, you don't have the full power of RegExps here)
+A glob-style string (sadly, you don't have the full power of regular expressions)
 #.
 Expected arguments.
 #.
 A reference to a single vanilla Ring handler.